 New premium class beehive

-The WindowBee™ channel was created to spread the cultivation of bees in the cities using observational beehives or in traditional way.
+The WindowBee™ channel was created to promote urban beekeeping through observational beehives or traditional methods.

-Currently cities are the mainly places where the bees do not suffer from deadly environmental changes.
-Chemical pesticides and monocultures introduced in the country sides weakened immune system of bees.
-Together with Varroa mite this are main reasons of CCD.
+Currently, cities are the main areas where bees do not suffer from deadly environmental changes.
+Chemical pesticides and monocultures in the countryside have weakened bees’ immune systems.
+Along with the Varroa mite, these are the main causes of Colony Collapse Disorder (CCD).

 A short story and problem discussion about the bee crisis and CCD syndrome.
 Since 1945 more than 75% bee population has disappeared… Bees are dying so are we…